 🧩 The Meaning of “Blindsight”

-This phenomenon is therefore known as “seeing without seeing.”
+This is why neuroscientists often call it “seeing without seeing.”

 🧠 Neural Mechanism of Blindsight